valentinsimeonov/philosophers/README.md

 Steps Necessary in Building the Program:
+1. Argument Checkers
+2. Initialize Arguments into Structs
+3. Create the Threads
+4.

+Random:
 1. Add "-pthread" to tasks.json File to be able to Create and Join Threads, otherwise must use the -pthread Flag when Compiling (gcc -g -pthread file.c)

-2. Argument Checkers
-3.

-Random:
-1. gcc -S filename.c  Compiles C Code into Assembly Code(.s file)
+2. gcc -S filename.c  Compiles C Code into Assembly Code(.s file)